dwarvesf/playground/Engineering/Mobile/Swift 5.4 @resultBuilder.md

 }
 ```

-As you can see, using array of UIView instead of UIView we can add them to StackView instead of call `addSubView` multiple times.
+As you can see, replacing UIView with the array of UIViews allows us to add them directly to the StackView instead of calling `addSubview` multiple times.

 Let's add some more components.